 *Course pending final approval by the City of Chicago and Chicago Department of Transportation.

 To lessen course congestion and to provide each participant with a quality experience, the Chicago Spring Half Marathon will utilize a corral wave start.
 Participants must assemble in their assigned corral (corral letter located on the race bib).
-Half Marathon corrals will close promptly at 6:45 a.m. and any participant not in their assigned corral must start in the back of corral “I.”
+Half Marathon corrals will begin to close, following the below schedule, promptly at 6:45 a.m.

 The timing chip (located on the back of the bib) will record the official race time.
 The participant’s time does not start until they cross the start line and stops when they cross the finish line.
 Corral A will start at 7:00 a.m. with subsequent corrals being released in waves.
 Participants will follow the corral volunteers to the start line as the corrals are released.